fnca-open-standards/ticket/Open-Ticket-Specification.md

     "expiresOn": "2023-09-11T23:59:59.000-04:00"
   },
 ```
-**Created On (createdOn)** datetime - required - The date and time the ticket was created.
+**Created On (createdOn)** DateTime - required - The date and time the ticket was created.

-**Response Due (responseDue)** datetime - optional - The date and time responses are due for this ticket.
+**Response Due (responseDue)** DateTime - optional - The date and time responses are due for this ticket.
 If no time is included, this is assumed to be be inclusive of the entire date (i.e. a due date of 4/1/2024 has all day 4/1/2024 to respond).
 It is highly recommended to include this date for excavation tickets wtih positive response due.
 This prevents the receiver from having to attempt to calculate the due date which can be difficult when the receiver handles tickets for multiple centers with potentially different observed holidays.

-**Legal On (legalOn)** datetime - optional - the date and time the ticket is legal to dig.
+**Legal On (legalOn)** DateTime - optional - the date and time the ticket is legal to dig.

-**Work On (workOn)** datetime - optional - the date the excavator states that work will begin.
+**Work On (workOn)** DateTime - optional - the date the excavator states that work will begin.

-**Update By (updateBy)** datetime - optional - the date and time the ticket needs to be updated.
+**Update By (updateBy)** DateTime - optional - the date and time the ticket needs to be updated.
 After this date and time, a new ticket would be needed.

-**Expires On (expiresOn)** datetime - optional - the date and time the ticket will expire.
+**Expires On (expiresOn)** DateTime - optional - the date and time the ticket will expire.

 # Project